Are you sure you want to reset the form?

 Genre: A 33 1/3 Series guides the reader through musical sub-genres that have intrigued, perplexed, or provoked listeners.
 From vaporwave to death metal, trip-hop to dance punk, the series offers a host of new perspectives, song recommendations, little-known anecdotes, personal stories, and above all, ways of thinking about music.

-Click here to see a full list of volumes, and listen to the new Spotify 33 1/3 Podcast for more discussion on the making of some of the incredible records included in this series
+Click here to see a full list of volumes, and listen to the new Spotify 33 1/3 Podcast for more discussion on the making of some of the incredible records included in this series.

 The Bloomsbury Popular Music Studies list consists of an expanding range of scholarly books ranging from edited volumes to biographies to historical overviews, and that span genres, including rock, pop, hip hop, and punk.
 Titles include DIY Music and the Politics of Social Media by Ellis Jones, James Braxton Peterson’s Hip Hop Headphones, Not for You: Pearl Jam and the Present Tense by Ronen Givony and Felipe Trotta’s Annoying Music in Everyday Life.